-- .1 Four (4) colours to be selected.
-Contract Administrator will provide Colour and Finish Schedule after Contract award. - .2 Selection of colours will be from manufacturer's full range of colours. - .3 Where specific products are available in a restricted range of colours, selection will be based on the limited range. - .4 Second coat in a three coat system to be tinted slightly lighter colour than top coat to show visible difference between coats.
+- .1 Colours are to be (final colours to be confirmed by Contract Administrator prior to ordering.
+Selection of colours will be from manufacturer's full range of colours). - .1 Wood Stain 1 (WS1): Sansin Naturals (0-Base) 1105 Harvest Gold - .2 Contract Administrator will provide Colour and Finish Schedule after Contract award. - .3 Where specific products are available in a restricted range of colours, selection will be based on the limited range. - .4 Second coat in a three coat system to be tinted slightly lighter colour than top coat to show visible difference between coats.